Arneyris/GodotGame/README.md

-J.I.M Game
+# J.I.M Game

-Written by Leonid Maznitsa, Allan Ivanov and Antoj Jaštšuk
+In 2022, our team of 3 people (Leonid Maznitsa, Anton Jaštšuk and Allan Ivanov) wrote a rogue-like game "J.I.M Game" using Godot language.

+## Gameplay and Game Menu video